-With Dangerous, Warner Brothers finally found the type of role that Bette excelled at—tightly wound women with a strong, sometimes cruel exterior, hiding a core of vulnerability.
-Bette would play characters like this for basically the rest of her career because she was just so darn good at them!
+With Dangerous, Warner Brothers finally found the type of role that Bette excelled at: tightly wound women with a strong, sometimes cruel exterior, hiding a core of vulnerability.
+For the rest of her career, Bette would excel at playing characters like this.

 Joyce is not one for pity, even when blind drunk, so Don’s good deed only serves to make her bitter towards him.
-But when she passes out at the table, Don is the only one around to help her, so by default Joyce ends up at his place in the country.
+But when she passes out at the table, Don is the only one around to help her, so by default, Joyce ends up at his place in the country.

-Hate Turns to Love (or Fascination!!!!)
+Hate Turns to Love (or Fascination)

-Ok, big surprise, while Joyce and Don are at his place in the country, they end up getting it on after a rainstorm.
-It’s as if Joyce has cast a spell on Don, for after spending the evening with her, Don can’t concentrate on work or his fiancé when he goes back to the city the next day.
+Big surprise, while Joyce and Don are at his place in the country, they end up getting it on after a rainstorm.
+After spending the evening with Joyce, Don can’t concentrate on work or his fiancée, even when he goes back to the city the next day.

 “If there were someone else, someone I didn’t even love that I’d never even see again, but who—who had a strange, exotic fascination for me, an appeal I couldn’t kill—would that make any difference to you?”

-Well eventually, Don gives Joyce an ultimatum: marry him just before the show opens, or their romantic relationship is over.
+Eventually, Don gives Joyce an ultimatum: marry him just before the show opens, or their romantic relationship is over.

 She must drive her husband out to the country and try to kill him.

-As she and her husband are driving, she tells him her plan:
+As she and her husband drive, she tells him her plan:

 “If I can’t have him [Don] I’d rather be dead, it’s either going to be your life or mine.
 We’re coming to a tree in the middle of the road.
 We’re taking it.
 If you’re killed, I’ll be free.
 If I’m killed it really doesn’t matter.
 If we both die, good riddance!”

 When Don comes to the hospital to be with Joyce, he discovers for the first time that she’s already married.
 Joyce tries to explain away her deceit, blaming it all on “the jinx.”

-But Don will have none of it, and tells her:
+But Don will have none of it:

 “You mean you can’t help being rotten and selfish?
 You’d do anything to gain your own desire and go on leaving somebody else to pay.
 That’s the jinx you put on people.
 If you’re ever going to be anything but a jinx, you better start paying off, because you’re in debt for the rest of your life!”

-Wow, HARSH.
+Wow, harsh.
 But basically true…